 PSE received a multi-year grant from HGF to provide health equity expertise and technical assistance for 11 rural counties participating in TGI.
 The team's work is deeply grounded in encouraging residents and community partner to be courageous, innovative, creative, passionate, and accountable.

-The Just Health Special Project is pleased to be a member of the TGI Management Team in rural Georgia where they have conducted PSE’s signature training on "Why Health Equity Matters?", a training module designed to advance health equity and strengthen rural engagement in Appling, Chattooga, Clay, Cook, Decatur, Early, Elbert, Hancock, Haralson, Lumpkin, and Miller counties.
+The Just Health Circle is pleased to be a member of the TGI Management Team in rural Georgia where they have conducted PSE’s signature training on "Why Health Equity Matters?", a training module designed to advance health equity and strengthen rural engagement in Appling, Chattooga, Clay, Cook, Decatur, Early, Elbert, Hancock, Haralson, Lumpkin, and Miller counties.
 In the last two years, the team has had the opportunity to meet and build relationships with the local partnerships and coalitions working to improve access to healthcare and resources.
 The team also provides health equity expertise to inform the Community Health Improvement Plans (CHIP) – plans developed by each of the rural partnerships and communities – implementation process; community outreach and engagement strategies; and technical support for the eleven rural partnerships and communities.

 PSE understands lasting change to the prevailing systems of disparity and inequity will not occur through one program, one initiative, but by a deep, intentional and long-term engagement with communities and residents who can envision the changes they would like to see.
 Healthcare Georgia Foundation’s The Two Georgias Initiative is an example of long-term investment in rural communities.
 TGI affords residents an opportunity to plan, develop, and implement strategies to improve access to healthcare and resources; where too often there are either limited resources, or none at all.